bucket-xv/draid/deploy/README.md

 sudo fdisk /dev/sd*
 ```

-4. Run the script to install Cephcluster.
+4. Run the script to install draid.
 You may need to enter `Yes` once.

 ```Bash
 # ./deploy_source.sh /dev/sda4 4 /dev/sdb